-It focuses on 'clean eating' aka. minimally processed foods, high quality proteins and essential fats with an emphasis on fish, poultry, eggs for protein, and plant fats such as avocado and olive oil; and a good base of live vitamins and minerals through fresh raw vegetable and fruit consumption.
-It also works to reduce “immune load” by eliminating common inflammatory food ingredients.
-Ideally one would eat GMO-free when possible, and vary up their food choices to reduce inflammation stemming from eating the same foods day after day.
+It focuses on clean eating a.k.a. minimally processed foods, high quality proteins and essential fats with an emphasis on fish, poultry, eggs for protein, and plant fats such as avocado and olive oil, and a good base of live vitamins and minerals from an array of fresh raw vegetable and fruit consumption.
+It reduces immune load by eliminating common inflammatory food ingredients.
+Ideally one would eat GMO-free when possible and vary up their food choices to reduce inflammation stemming from eating the same foods day after day.
 Supplements recommended are geared to support digestion- where a large part of the immune system “lives”, as well as to provide key immune nutrients, and halt the growth of viruses.

 Below, I provide a basic yet relatively comprehensive meal pattern and supplement program.
 If you need personal support in meal planning, let us know.
-A consultation is the best way to receive a truly personalized program, however I do believe one can be successful with the information provided, if you're diligent and resourceful.
+A consultation is the best way to receive a personalized nutrition program, however you can be successful with the information provided below, if you're diligent and resourceful.

 Daily Food Plan

-Wake up: Large glass lemon water, add 1/2 tsp maple syrup if preferred - this helps alkalanize your blood and support kidneys
+Wake up: large glass lemon water, add 1/2 tsp maple syrup if preferred - this helps alkalinize your blood and support kidneys.

 Morning pre-breakfast Supplements*: Lysine (1-2 grams) & Colostrum